abpframework/abp/docs/en/solution-templates/microservice/authentication.md

 # Microservice Solution: Authentication

-The ABP Studio [microservice solution template](index.md) is fully configured for authentication.
+The [microservice solution template](index.md) is fully configured for authentication.
 All the services and applications are configured to use the [OpenIddict](https://documentation.openiddict.com) library for authentication and authorization.
 They are configured in a common way for authentication.
 This document explains that common authentication structure.

 ## OpenIddict